Hay Fever: Is Treatment Needed? UK Guide to Allergic Rhinitis

 What is hay fever and is it the same as allergic rhinitis?

 Yes — hay fever and allergic rhinitis are the same condition.
-Hay fever is triggered by pollen and is seasonal, while allergic rhinitis can also be perennial (year-round), triggered by indoor allergens such as house dust mites, pet dander, and mould spores.
-Over 13 million people in the UK are affected.
+Hay fever is triggered by pollen and is seasonal, while allergic rhinitis can also be perennial (year-round), triggered by indoor allergens such as house dust mites, pet dander and mould spores.

 Do I need medication for hay fever?

 Not everyone with hay fever requires prescription medication.
 Mild symptoms can often be managed with over-the-counter antihistamines and lifestyle measures.
-However, moderate to severe hay fever — particularly symptoms affecting work, sleep, or school performance — should be treated with appropriate medication.
+However, moderate to severe hay fever — particularly symptoms affecting work, sleep or school performance — should be treated appropriately.
 NICE guidance recommends a stepped approach beginning with antihistamines and adding nasal corticosteroids for persistent symptoms.

 What are the best hay fever medications?